netlify/gotrue-js/README.md

 ### Get a user

-This function returns a user object with the given user id.
+This function retrieves a user object with the specified user id

 ```js
 getUser(user) {